Comparing homological invariants for mapping classes of surfaces: Bimodule invariant coming from bordered Heegaard Floer homology

-\subsection{Pointed matched circles}
+\subsubsection{Pointed matched circles}

 We will be considering surfaces with one boundary component.
-Moreover, it is useful to consider parameterized surfaces, i.e. surfaces with specified 1-handles.
+Moreover, it is useful to consider parameterized surfaces, i.e. surfaces with a specified $1$-handle decomposition.
 Thus let us start with the following definition.

-\begin{definition} A {\it pointed matched circle} is an oriented circle $\mathcal{Z}$, equipped with a basepoint $z$ on it, and additional $4g$ points coming in pairs (distinct from each other and $z$) such that performing surgery on all $2g$ pairs results in one circle. \end{definition}
+\begin{definition} A \emph{pointed matched circle} is an oriented circle $\Zpmc$, equipped with a basepoint $z$ on it, and additional $4g$ points coming in pairs (distinct from each other and $z$) such that performing surgery on all $2g$ pairs results in one circle. \end{definition}

-\begin{construction}[surface associated to a pointed matched circle] Given a pointed matched circle $\mathcal{Z}$, we can associate a surface, whose boundary is a circle $\mathcal{Z}$, viewing $2g$ pairs of points as feet of 1-handles.
-Specifically, one has to thicken $\mathcal{Z}$ into a band $\mathcal{Z} \times [0,1]$, then glue the 1-handles to $\mathcal{Z} \times \{1\}$, and then cap off the boundary component which is not the $\mathcal{Z} \times \{0\}$ (see below Figure \ref{fig:pointed_matched_circle} and \cite[Figure 1.1]{LOT-main}).
-We denote this surface by $F^{\circ}(\mathcal{Z})$, and orientation on it is induced from the boundary via the usual rule "outward normal first".
-Let $F(\mathcal{Z})$ denote the result of filling in disc $D_\mathcal{Z}$ to the boundary component of $F^{\circ}(\mathcal{Z})$ (so mapping classes of $F^{\circ}(\mathcal{Z})$ fixing the boundary naturally correspond to mapping classes of $F(\mathcal{Z})$ fixing the disc $D_\mathcal{Z}$).
+\begin{construction}[The surface associated to a pointed matched circle] Given a pointed matched circle $\Zpmc$, we can associate a surface whose boundary is a circle $\Zpmc$, viewing the $2g$ pairs of points as feet of $1$-handles.
+Specifically, we thicken $\Zpmc$ into a band $\Zpmc \times [0,1]$, then glue the $1$-handles to $\Zpmc \times \{1\}$, and then cap off the boundary component which is not $\Zpmc \times \{0\}$ (see below Figure~\ref{fig:pointed_matched_circle} and~\cite[Figure 1.1]{LOT-main}).
+We denote this surface by $F^{\circ}(\Zpmc)$, and the orientation on it is induced from the boundary via the usual rule \say{outward normal first}.
+Let $F(\Zpmc)$ denote the result of filling in a disc $D_\Zpmc$ to the boundary component of $F^{\circ}(\Zpmc)$ (so mapping classes of $F^{\circ}(\Zpmc)$ fixing the boundary naturally correspond to mapping classes of $F(\Zpmc)$ fixing the disc $D_\Zpmc$).
 Note that any two surfaces specified by the same pointed matched circle are homeomorphic, via a homeomorphism which is uniquely determined up to isotopy. \end{construction}

-\begin{example} Below on the Figure \ref{fig:pointed_matched_circle} you can see an example of a pointed matched circle in the $g=2$ case, and its corresponding surface of genus 2.
-In our computations of mapping class invariant we will be using this pointed matched circle, which we denote by $\mathcal{Z}_2$.
-Notice, that there are other pointed matched circles for genus 2 surface, not isomorphic to $\mathcal{Z}_2$.
+\begin{example} In Figure~\ref{fig:pointed_matched_circle}, we provide an example of a pointed matched circle in the $g=2$ case, and its corresponding surface of genus two.
+In our computations of the mapping class invariant we will be using this pointed matched circle, which we denote by $\Zpmc_2$.
+Notice that there are other pointed matched circles for a genus two surface, not isomorphic to $\Zpmc_2$.
 We could have used them.
-Thus here we make a particular choice, which can be understood as a choice of a parameterization of surface by specifying 0-handle (the preferred disc) and 1-handles. \end{example}
+Thus here we make a particular choice which can be understood as a choice of a parameterization of the surface by specifying a $0$-handle (the preferred disc) and $1$-handles. \end{example}